chuazy94/zy_blog_2/_posts/2021-06-07-euros-prediction.md

   <img src = "{{ site.baseurl }}/images/france_vs_germany.png">
 </p>
 <p align = "center">
-The biggest match of the opening fixture - France vs Germany, the French emerged as 2-0 victors in the 2016 European Tournament.
+The biggest match of the opening fixture - France vs Germany; the French emerged as 2-0 victors in the 2016 European Tournament.
 </p>

 ## Closing words